-Nursing care is a healthcare service provided to those who are in need of medical assistance from a qualified nurse.
+Nursing care is a healthcare service provided to those who are in need of medical assistance from a qualified nurse and supported by care assistants.
 Any service provided by a nurse involving the planning, supervision or delegation of provision of care qualifies as nursing care.

-It may be that an individual is suffering from an illness, injury or living with a long-term physical or mental health condition such as Motor Neurone Disease or Cerebral Palsy where they need to be regularly assessed, supported and medicated.
+It may be that an individual is suffering from an terminal illness, injury or living with a long-term physical or mental medical conditions such as Motor Neurone Disease or Cerebral Palsy where they need to be regularly assessed, supported and medicated.

-Nursing care can be provided in the comfort of one’s home, in a hospital, hospice or care home.
+Nursing care can be provided in the comfort of one’s home, in a hospital, hospice or nursing home.
 Often nursing care is required on a 24-hour basis for those who are unable to live independently in order to provide the adequate care and support that will improve their quality of life.
-NHS funded nursing care can also be offered if someone is eligible following an assessment for NHS continuing healthcare.
+NHS-funded nursing care can also be offered if someone is eligible following an assessment for NHS continuing healthcare.

 There are many benefits to receiving nursing care.
 For some, it prevents infections or severe symptoms from developing as a result of not being looked after sufficiently at home or in a hospital.
-Regularly monitoring and medicating someone can mean progressive symptoms can be kept at bay for as long as possible while ensuring that the individual feels comfortable and relaxed.
+Having 24 hours of monitoring and medicating someone can mean progressive symptoms from medical conditions can be kept at bay for as long as possible while ensuring that the individual feels comfortable and relaxed.

-The care provided to an individual in a care home can be tailored to their needs to ensure the recipient is satisfied on a daily basis, by not only looking after their needs but also their emotional well-being.
+The care provided to an individual in a residential care home can be tailored to their needs to ensure the recipient is satisfied on a daily basis, by not only looking after their medical needs and personal care, including personal hygiene, but also their emotional well-being.

-Nursing care in a care home provides familiarity and a comfortable home-like setting for someone needing constant care and attention, rather than in a hospital which often brings negative connotations.
+Nursing care in a nursing home provides familiarity and a home-like setting for someone needing constant care and attention, rather than in a hospital which can often lack the warmth and comfort that a home has.
 Residents can feel safe knowing that there is always someone to assist them should they need help at any time of day or night.

-There are many residential care homes with nursing care available, or there are nursing homes in the UK that solely cater to nursing care.
-An individual will always be assessed prior to admission into a care home, to decide whether they need nursing care or a different type of care.
+There are many residential care homes with nursing care available, and there are nursing homes in the UK that solely cater to nursing care.
+An individual will always be assessed prior to admission into a nursing home, to decide whether they need nursing care or a different type of care.
 A personal care plan will then be implemented and followed by the nursing team.